 This article discusses some possible causes of neck crunching sounds and when a person may consider contacting a doctor.

 There are several potential causes of neck noises.
 Some of them are benign, and others may require treatment.

-A popping, cracking, or crunching sound in the neck or other joints is not necessarily a sign that anything is wrong.
+A popping, cracking, or crunching sound in the neck or other joints is not necessarily a sign something is wrong.
 It is a common occurrence, even in younger people with no history of joint damage or injury.

 Two common benign causes include air escaping from the synovial fluid that surrounds and lubricates the joints, and tight ligaments snapping off of one bone and onto another.